joeltho26/JAVA-Series/Methods.md

   - ##### abstract:
     - can only be used in an abstract class
-    - abstract methods have no body and the body is defined in subclass via inheritance
+    - abstract methods have no-body and the body is defined in subclass via inheritance

   - ##### transient:
     - methods are skipped when serializing the object containing them